skip to main content

 Overview

-Learners will learn how to supervise the care to clients by other staff members.
-The learner will also ensure, is that each client is approached in a person centred way and learners will gain the knowledge and skills to operate in this way.
-It is imperative that carers work in a professional manner at all times, hence the need for confidentiality and the adherence to the NISCC code of conduct.
-Level 3 carers will also learn about the importance of recording accurately and reporting appropriately within the policies and procedures of the organisation
+Learners will learn how to supervise and administer care to clients.
+The learner will also ensure that each client is approached in a person centred way and will gain the knowledge and skills to operate in this way.
+It is imperative that carers work in a professional manner at all times, hence the need for confidentiality and the adherence to the NISCC Code of Conduct.
+Level 3 carers will also learn about the importance of recording accurately and reporting appropriately within the policies and procedures of the organisation.

 Example of mandatory units include: Communication, Health and Well being, Principles and Values, CPD in the context of health and social care.